Candidate screening is an essential part of any hiring process occurring just before the interviewing process begins in earnest.

 For example, if a candidate mentions that they currently don’t do much frontend engineering as part of their full-stack role, but they’d really like to focus on that as a next step in their career and this is something you can offer, you can remind them of that in the offer call to reinforce the opportunity.

-To ensure an effective a call as possible, I always center the initial screening interview around an agenda—just like with internal meetings!
+To ensure the call is as effective as possible, I always center the initial screening interview around an agenda—just like with internal meetings!

 I start by giving them an overview of the role and then ask them to give me an overview of their experience plus answer a few questions.
 I then make sure there’s time at the end for any questions they have.